kwakutwumasi/Authentication-Server/totp-server/README.md

 					  ->socket.timeout - The timeout period for socket connections to the edge servers ->ssl.instance - the SSL/TLS version to use
 ```

-###### Stand Alone

-The TOTP server is already integrated into QA-Appbase and once the necessary libraries are on the classpath, the server can be started.
-Additional files are required.
-These can be copied from the src/test/resources folder of this project and amended as required.

 ###### Setup Notes